yezhengSTAT/FreeHiC/README.md

     git clone https://github.com/yezhengSTAT/FreeHiC

 FreeHi-C installation is finished once you successsfully git clone the repository.
-The default setting of this FreeHi-C pipeline is a demo run utilizing a real but small Hi-C data: [Plasmodium falciparum genome Trophozoites stage](https://noble.gs.washington.edu/proj/plasmo3d).
+The default setting of this FreeHi-C pipeline is a demo run utilizing a real but small Hi-C data: [Plasmodium falciparum genome Trophozoite stage](https://noble.gs.washington.edu/proj/plasmo3d).
 The raw input data will be downloaded automatically.
 In preparation for such run, you will need to install
 -   BWA: [BWA installation](http://bio-bwa.sourceforge.net/)  (>=0.5.9)
 -   samtools: [samtools installation](http://samtools.sourceforge.net/) (>=1.3)
 -   bedtools: [bedtools installation](https://bedtools.readthedocs.io/en/stable/content/installation.html) (>=2.27.0)